-Let's get into how to properly seal alcohol ink and protect alcohol ink from fading over time.
+Let's get into how to properly seal alcohol ink and protect the artwork from fading over time.

-It is very important to seal alcohol ink once you are finished creating art with it.
-You need to seal alcohol ink because it is dye-based and is not lightfast.
+Protecting alcohol ink art is important.
+The art piece needs to be sealed because it is dye-based and is not lightfast.
 It will slowly break down through evaporation and by ultraviolet light, and your art will slowly fade, but you can slow this process right down with the proper sealing.

 Not to worry, if you follow these steps for how to seal alcohol ink on yupo, nara, tile or plastic, it will be properly protected.

 It normally takes approximately 72 hours for alcohol ink to dry on a surface.
 It may feel dry to the touch soon after finishing it, but you want your medium to fully cure on the substrate it is on before introducing another medium to seal it with.

 If the alcohol ink has not totally dried and cured, there is a risk that it can be reactivated.

 Find Krylon Kamar Varnish on Amazon here

 This is the most important step, and that is to seal the alcohol ink painting.
 For this, you will need to spray it with Kamar Varnish.